apache/flink-web/_posts/2020-07-14-application-mode.md

 for extracting the job graph, but also the bandwidth required on the client for downloading the dependencies locally and shipping the job graph and its dependencies to the cluster.
 Furthermore, it spreads the network load more evenly, as there is one JobManager per application.
-This is illustrated in the figure above where we have the same scenario as in the session and per-job deployment mode section, but this time, the client load has shifted to the JobManager of each application.
+This is illustrated in the figure above, where we have the same scenario as in the session and per-job deployment mode section, but this time the client load has shifted to the JobManager of each application.

 <div class="alert alert-info" markdown="1">
-<span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>Note</span>
+<span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> Note</span>
-In the Application Mode, the main() method is executed on the cluster and not on the client, as in the other modes.
+In the Application Mode, the main() method is executed on the cluster and not on the Client, as in the other modes.
-This may have implications for your code as, for example, any paths you register in your environment using the `registerCachedFile()` must be accessible by the JobManager of your application.
+This may have implications for your code as, for example, any paths you register in your environment using the registerCachedFile() must be accessible by the JobManager of your application.
 </div>

-Compared to the Per-Job mode, the Application Mode allows the submission of applications consisting of multiple jobs.
+Compared to the Per-Job Mode, the Application Mode allows the submission of applications consisting of multiple jobs.
 The order of job execution is not affected by the deployment mode but by the call used to launch the job.
 Using the blocking `execute()` method establishes an order and will lead to the execution of the “next” job being postponed